grimme-lab/xtb_docs/source/CENSO_docs/censo.rst

 ----------------

-In part5 optical rotatory (OR) dispersion of the populated structure ensemble can be calculated.
+In part5 optical rotatory (OR) dispersion of the populated structure ensemble can be calculated (TURBOMOLE only!).
 Boltzmann weights can be taken from part1, part2 or part3.